-When a company that specializes in a multitude of things decides to make a golf bag, what happens?
+When a company that specializes in a multitude of things decides to make the best looking golf bag, what happens?
 The 2018 Ogio Silencer is an upgrade of the 2017 model that enhances a lot of features that made the original a big hit.

 Who’s It For?